 - Physical: Hurting someone’s body or their possessions

-Talking About Bullying
+Talking to Kids About Bullying

 Starting a conversation is a great way to find out what your child knows about bullying and who they feel comfortable talking to about it.